AronAyub/MQTT-and-Raspberry-Pi/README.md

 **Retained messages:** Retained messages are messages that are saved on the broker and delivered to new subscribers when they connect.
 This ensures that subscribers receive the most recent information on a topic, even if they weren't subscribed when the message was published.

+## Setting up a Broker, Client, topics and Subscribing.